dan-collins-dev/c-sharp-pg-the-triangle-farmer/README.md

 Note: Level 8 Challenge

 ### The Triangle Farmer: 100xp
-- [ ] Completed
+- [X] Completed

 #### Objectives
 - Write a program that lets you input the triangle's base size and height.
-- Compute the area of the triangle/
+- Compute the area of the triangle.
 - Use `Console.WriteLine()` to display the result.